 ALCOHOL POLICY IN THE UNITED ARAB EMIRATES.

-In this country if you want to buy something to drink you must hold a personal liquor licence.
-This licence will be given only to non-Muslims with a residence permit in the United Arab Emirates.
+In this country if you want to buy something to drink you must hold a personal liquor license.
+This license will be given only to non-Muslims with a residence permit in the United Arab Emirates.

 If you are staying in a hotel you can buy drinks at their bar, but only if you are regularly registered as a guest of that hotel.